arinbaruah/capital_delivery_model_analysis/README.md

 3. __Project Duration Analysis:__ Investigation of project durations relative to their overall valuations.
 4. __Approval Duration Distribution:__ Assessment of the time required for project approvals across different stages.
 5. __Future Project Forecast:__ Estimation of the number of projects anticipated in the delivery period from 2026 to 2031.
+6. __Tracking service provider’s performance through KRAs and KPIs:__ Adoption of a fair and transparent assessment tracking methodology to incentivise the service provider for taking timely, inclusive, sustainable and safe initiatives.

 # Key insights 🧐